-Current ubscription price: $59.99 per year with 7 Days Free Trial.
+Current subscription price: $59.99 per year with 7 Days Free Trial.

 This is a free app designed as a tool for people who suffer with depression.
-It aims to create a self-help space and the opportunity to experiment with different treatment methods, in the form of interactive mood workouts, to see what works for you.
+It aims to create a self-help space and the opportunity to experiment with different treatment methods, in the form of interactive sessions, to see what works for you.

 The programme is built on what they call “mood workouts”, which are a combination of a thought diary and mindfulness exercises that can be completed on your phone, at any time you choose and every workout is based on the latest research into depression treatments.

-The interface is basic, but attractive and it is simple to use.
+The interface is basic, but attractive and it’s very simple to use.

 We don’t have the personal experience to know whether or not it works as part of a coping strategy for depression, but there are enough very positive reviews on the app store sites make us think that it must be pretty good.

 This app is not available on iPhone.
-Suggested alternative is MoodTools, which is linked on the button below.
+Our suggested alternative is “MoodTools”, which is linked on the App Store button below.